 Mixed Reactions Across the Country

 Public response to the announcement has been deeply divided.
-Supporters of Trump praised the rebranding as a bold patriotic move.
-“It’s about time we had a statue that really represents the greatness of America,” said John Fischer, a Trump supporter from Texas.
+Supporters of Trump praised the rebranding and the statue’s new orientation as a bold patriotic move.
+“It’s a patriotic pivot—now she’s guarding our borders, not rolling out the welcome mat!” said John Fischer, a Trump supporter from Texas.
+A rally organizer in Florida added, “It’s a powerful symbol of self-reliance, not handouts to the world.”

 Meanwhile, critics, including historians and preservationists, have decried the plan as an attack on national heritage.
 “This statue has stood for freedom and hope for generations,” said Dr. Emily Carter, a professor of American history at Columbia University.
-“This move is an insult to everything it represents.”
+“Turning it inward is a slap in the face to immigrants and a betrayal of its meaning.”
+Immigrant rights groups protested in New York, with one leader stating, “This reorientation sends a clear message: America is closing its doors, and that’s a tragedy for our values.”

 What’s Next?